Robert Q. Lewis: Records

-Lewis was always an enthusiast of vintage music.
-He frequently revived old Tin Pan Alley tunes on his radio and TV shows, and in his very popular nightclub act.
-From the 1940s he sang for Columbia Records, MGM Records, and Coral Records.
-He scored his biggest hit in 1951 with the dialect novelty song, "Where's-a Your House?", an answer record to the Rosemary Clooney hit "Come On-a My House".
-In 1967, he recorded I'm Just Wild About Vaudeville for Atco—this collection of circa-1930 songs has Lewis cleverly imitating different singing styles of the day.
+Lewis performed vintage music, including Tin Pan Alley songs, on his radio and televisions program and in nightclub performances.
+From the 1940s, he recorded for Columbia Records, MGM Records, and Coral Records.
+His 1951 song "Where's-a Your House? was an answer record to Rosemary Clooney's "Come On-a My House".
+In 1967, he recorded "I'm Just Wild About Vaudeville" for Atco, a collection of songs from around 1930 in which he imitated various signing styles of the period.

 Movies and TV

 Lewis's fondness for show-business nostalgia was well known within the industry, and in 1949 he was hired to narrate the "lighter side" segment of the feature-length March of Time documentary film The Golden Twenties.
 He was too busy to pursue a movie career at the time because of his hectic radio, television, and nightclub schedule.
-He did confess to one screen ambition -- starring in remakes of old Harold Lloyd comedies like The Milky Way and The Freshman -- but he was unable to obtain remake rights, which were still controlled by Lloyd.
+He did confess to one screen ambition—starring in remakes of old Harold Lloyd comedies like The Milky Way and The Freshman—but he was unable to obtain remake rights, which were still controlled by Lloyd.

 Later in his career, Lewis acted in a few movies, notably An Affair to Remember (1957), Good Neighbor Sam (1964), Ski Party (1965), How to Succeed in Business Without Really Trying (1967), Everything You Always Wanted to Know About Sex* (*But Were Afraid to Ask) (1972), and the TV movie The Law (1974), in which he played a dinner speaker at a lawyers' convention.
 He also appeared on a number of television series, including Room for One More; The Hathaways; Branded; The Patty Duke Show; Ichabod and Me; Bewitched; Love, American Style; and Emergency!, among others.